ChristopherCochet/awsrds-terraform-pbi/index.md

   We now have a POSTGRES SQL database instance running in AWS, let's deploy the NorthWind relational tables and content to the database.

+  > Northwind Traders Access database is a sample database.
+  > The Northwind database contains sales data for a fictitious company called Northwind > Traders,
+  > which imports and exports specialty foods from around the world.

 #### Pre-requisite
   * PSQL CLI installed (http://postgresguide.com/utilities/psql.html)
-  * NorthWind database SQL script downlaoded to your local environment (https://github.com/pthom/northwind_psql/blob/master/northwind.sql)
+  * NorthWind database SQL script downloaded to your local environment (https://github.com/pthom/northwind_psql/blob/master/northwind.sql)

 #### PSQL database in a nutshell